null

-Seven main factors should be kept in mind while comparing the prices of diamonds.
+Seven main factors should be considered while assessing a diamond's quality and price.
 These include Shape, Cut, Color, Clarity, Carat, Grading Reports or "Certifications," and Diamond Fluorescence.
-The excellence of each of these factors makes the difference in the price of a diamond.
+The excellence of each factor makes a difference in the quality and price of a diamond.
+Physical appearance is also important, but the above factors determine it.

 Hint: Round brilliant-cut diamonds are suitable for investment purposes and can maintain value if bought at the right price.
 It takes a much larger rough stone to make a round-shaped diamond than it does to make a princess-cut or cushion-shaped one, so you are not getting the fancy cut stones cheaper.